getgrav/grav-learn/pages/01.basics/02.requirements/docs.md

 Grav is built with plain text files for your content.
 There is no database needed.

 !!
-A PHP user cache such as APC, APCu, XCache, Memcached, Redis is highly recommended for optimal performance.
+A PHP user cache such as APC, APCu, XCache, Memcached, or Redis is highly recommended for optimal performance.
 Not to worry though, these are usually already part of your hosting package!

 ## Web Servers

 Grav is so simple and versatile, that you don't even need a web server to run it.
 You can actually run it directly off the built-in `router.php` PHP tool as long as you're running PHP 5.5.9 or later.
-This is a useful way to check a Grav install and perform some brief development, but is **not** recommended for a live site or even for advanced development tasks.
+This is a useful way to check a Grav install and perform some brief development, but it is **not** recommended for a live site or even for advanced development tasks.
 We've outlined how in our [Installation guide](../installation#running-grav-with-the-built-in-php-webserver-using-routerphp).

 Even though technically you do not need a standalone web server, it is better to run one, even for local development.
 Luckily there are many options depending on your platform: